Learning and Development

 Learning through Interests and Schemas

 It is very common for children at this age to practice things repeatedly.
-Many parents ask us if playing the same games over and over again is normal, or if they should worry about obsessions over characters such as ‘Thomas the Tank Engine ‘or ‘Peppa Pig’- this is all part of normal development.
+Many parents ask us if playing the same games over and over again or lining things up in rows is normal, or if they should worry about obsessions over characters such as ‘Thomas the Tank Engine ‘or ‘Peppa Pig’- this is all part of normal development.
 These small ‘obsessions’ relate to schemas and to how children make sense of the world.
 It is their way of practicing doing things and eventually, they will move on to new things.

 We capture children’s schemas through observations and record them in their Learning Journeys.